jacobandreas/l3/data/README.md

-~ ShapeWorld data can be downloaded at http://people.eecs.berkeley.edu/~jda/data/shapeworld.tar.gz~
+<s>ShapeWorld data can be downloaded at http://people.eecs.berkeley.edu/~jda/data/shapeworld.tar.gz</s>

 Unfortunately, Berkeley seems to have deleted the version of the dataset used in the original paper.
 Jesse Mu created a new version, which can be downloaded